Silverbullet069/til/llm/prompt-engineering-best-practices.md

 ### 2. Role Prompting

 _Definition:_ Role Prompting is the use of System Prompt to assign a role to LLM's Assistant.

-> The difference between a System Prompt and a User Prompt:
->
-> - System Prompt can't be overriden by User Prompt.
+System Prompt is added automatically at the start of the chat and can't be overriden by User Prompt.
-> - User Prompt, however, can be overriden by subsequent User Prompts.

 _Pros:_